Menu

 In small bowl, beat egg and 1 tablespoon water; brush over edge of crust.
 Fold untopped half of crust over apple mixture; firmly press edge to seal.
 Flute edge; cut small slits in several places in top crust.
 Brush top with remaining egg mixture.

 Bake 25 to 35 minutes or until crust is golden brown.
-Serve warm or cool.
+Cut into 4 large triangles to serve warm or cool.

 Nutrition Facts